CanAISolutions/canai-cursor-codex-v6.1.4/docs/final-directive-polaris-dreamstate-codex-lock.md

 - Enforce emotional fidelity, operational resilience, and schema stability through living rituals and comprehensive tests.
 - Enable Cursor to autonomously prioritize, execute, and evolve checks.
 - Provide transparency via public metrics.
-- Support Orchestration and seven product launches.
+- Support Orchestration and ten product launches.

 ### Why Cursor Owns This
 Cursor, you are uniquely positioned to: